 Emergency Medicine, Family Medicine/Primary Care, Internal Medicine, Behavioral Medicine/Psychiatry, Surgery, Pediatrics, Women's Health, Electives.

-98% of graduates responding to our annual survey performed in 2012 reported they were employed within 20 weeks of graduation
+85/87 graduates from the Class of 2012 responded to 2012 survey and reported they were employed within 20 weeks of graduation

-Primary care, surgical subspecialties, emergency medicine, internal medicine subspecialties.
+Primary care, surgical subspecialties, emergency medicine, internal medicine subspecialties1

 Students seeking admission to the PA Program must submit the following documented evidence:

 |Biology with lab* (must include at least 4 hours of Anatomy)||8||12|

 |Social and Behavioral Sciences (sociology, psychology, anthropology, etc.)||6||9|

 |Statistic (not required, but strongly recommended)||3||4|

 |*All science prerequisites must be courses designed for science majors.
 No survey courses will count to fulfill science prerequisites.
 No online labs will be accepted.|

 The Physician Assistant program uses a rolling admissions process.
 Students must apply for admission via the Central Application Service for Physician Assistants (CASPA).
 The application deadline is October 1st each year.